General Data Protection

 No representations made as to other sites or links

 Our electronic communications may provide links to certain Internet sites ("Sites") maintained by third parties.
 In this case, Affirmative is providing such links solely as a convenience to you.
 Accordingly, Affirmative makes no representations concerning the content of the Sites.
 The fact that Affirmative has provided a link to the Sites does not constitute an endorsement, authorisation, sponsorship, or affiliation by Affirmative with respect to the Sites, their owners, or their providers.

 This policy provides a general overview of the ways in which we seek to protect your personal information and important information on electronic communication.
 Please be aware that we may request certain further confidentiality arrangements be put in place in respect of your interaction with us, especially when we believe there is a risk such information could be material price sensitive information.
 This policy may be changed from time to time to reflect changes in our practices concerning the collection and use of personal information.
 The revised policy will be effective immediately upon posting to our website.

-This version of the Policy is effective 31 July 2015.
+This version of the Policy is effective 25th May 2018.

 Affirmative Investment Management Partners Limited